Game-Theoretic Multiagent Reinforcement Learning: Deep Reinforcement Learning

+Deep Reinforcement Learning (RL) is a subfield of artificial intelligence that combines deep learning\cite{lecun2015deep} and reinforcement learning\cite{sutton1998reinforcement}, enabling machines to make decisions and solve problems.
+It has seen significant advancements in recent years and has been applied to various domains including video games\cite{mnih2015human, silver2016mastering,silver2017mastering, silver2018general}, robotics\cite{kober2013reinforcement, akkaya2019solving}, finance\cite{deng2016deep, liu2018practical}, energy\cite{degrave2022magnetic}, transportation\cite{wei2018intellilight, haydari2020deep}, etc. In RL, an agent learns to maximize the expected cumulative reward over time by interacting with an environment and receiving feedback in the form of rewards.

-In addition to feature recognition from existing data, modern AI applications often require computer programs to make decisions based on acquired knowledge (see Figure \ref{fig:decision_making}).
-To illustrate the key components of decision making, let us consider the real-world example of controlling a car to drive safely through an intersection.
-At each time step, a robot car can move by steering, accelerating and braking.
+\paragraph{A Car Driving Example.} To illustrate the key components of decision-making process in RL, let us consider the real-world example of controlling a car to drive safely through an intersection.
+At each time step, a robot car can move by steering, accelerating, and braking.
 The goal is to safely exit the intersection and reach the destination (with possible decisions of going straight or turning left/right into another lane).
-Therefore, in addition to being able to detect objects, such as traffic lights, lane markings, and other cars (by converting data to knowledge), we aim to find a steering policy that can control the car to make a sequence of manoeuvres to achieve the goal (making decisions based on the knowledge gained).
+Therefore, in addition to being able to detect objects, such as traffic lights, lane markings, and other cars (by converting data to knowledge), we aim to find a steering policy that can control the car to make a sequence of maneuvers to achieve the goal (making decisions based on the knowledge gained).
 In a decision-making setting such as this, two additional challenges arise:

 \begin{enumerate} \item First, during the decision-making process, at each time step, the robot car should consider not only the immediate value of its current action but also the consequences of its current action in the future.
-For example, in the case of driving through an intersection, it would be detrimental to have a policy that chooses to steer in a ``safe" direction at the beginning of the process if it would eventually lead to a car crash later on.
+For example, in the case of driving through an intersection, it would be detrimental to have a policy that chooses to steer in a ``safe'' direction at the beginning of the process if it would eventually lead to a car crash later on.

-\item Second, to make each decision correctly and safely, the car must also consider other cars' behaviour and act accordingly.
+\item Second, to make each decision correctly and safely, the car must also consider other cars' behavior and act accordingly.
 Human drivers, for example, often predict in advance other cars' movements and then take strategic moves in response (like giving way to an oncoming car or accelerating to merge into another lane). \end{enumerate}